Design Duos / JAMESPLUMB

-JAMESPLUMB (JP)/James (J): We met at Wimbledon School of Art, getting on twenty years ago, on the Foundation course.
+James Russell: We met at Wimbledon School of Art, getting on twenty years ago, on the Foundation course.
 Then we both went on to study Fine Art Sculpture at Wimbledon, graduating in 2003.
-Officially, we started to work as a team eleven years ago, which was when we had our first exhibition as JAMESPLUMB – our combined name.
+Officially, we started to work as a team 13 years ago, which was when we had our first exhibition as JAMESPLUMB – our combined name.

-JP/J: For a while, we were mainly known for making lights which felt a bit odd having studied Fine Art – at times we felt like frauds in the art world for embracing function.
+James Russell: For a while, we were mainly known for making lights which felt a bit odd having studied Fine Art – at times we felt like frauds in the art world for embracing function.
 We were offered the opportunity to design a retail store and even though we hadn’t trained in interior design we enjoyed exploring all the elements that are normally excluded from the art world.
 Over the last ten years we’ve explored the territory in between design and art – artworks that function and furniture that doesn’t.
-Recently, we feel that our work, both for ourselves and for our clients, has become more explicitly sculptural again.

 TDE: What drew you to work together?

 Hannah Plumb: I guess we were quite aligned and at art school we were always helping each other make work.
 I was mould-making and poor James was always roped in.

 James Russell: Even in a critical way, talking, and helping each other develop our work.
 For Hannah it was always about empathy with objects, seeing life in objects, often discarded or abandoned objects.
 And I had always been interested in light and shadow – obsessed with James Turrell and other artists in that realm.
 Our work was apples and pears.
 But looking now at the combined work, both those things are still strongly there.

 TDE: How has your combined creative output evolved?

 Hannah Plumb: When we became JAMESPLUMB, that marked the moment when we said, “Right, we are really going to do this.”